cln515/HoloLens_Robot_ROSPackage/README.md

 	- Advancing the robot
 	- Press the space key and record the third position and pose

-Push ‚Äúc‚Äù key and calibration is performed.
+Push ìcî key and calibration is performed.

 Localization of Holo Lenz
 -Start RViz